FCTA building an army of student entrepreneurs

 He explained that the training was critical considering the strategic roles the vice principals would play in realising the FCT’s vision on entrepreneurship development in secondary schools.

-He described the VPs as “instructional leaders and key drivers” of schools’ management.
+He described the Vice Principals (VPs) as “instructional leaders and key drivers” of schools’ management.

 According to him, VPs will play an essential role in ensuring that entrepreneurship education is not just a subject but a culture embedded in teaching and learning.